 A number of elements that make up computer software, and specifically video games, fall within the scope of copyright protectable works.
 These include the source code itself, as well as the output of such source code.
 The output could be artistic works, such as the characters or terrain seen during the gameplay; the musical score or sound effects of the video game; or literary components, such as the story, to name a few.

 While having to identify all of the protectable works present in a video game may seem daunting, it is important to note that copyright vest automatically, which means that no registration is necessary before the copyright owner may enforce these rights.

-While it can be difficult to identify all the different types of copyright protected works present in a video game, as well as navigating the world of trade marks, it is important to know what these are and how they can be utilised, so that video game and software developers can effectively protect their rights, as well as fully commercialise their creations.
+While it can be difficult to identify all the different types of copyright-protected works present in a video game, as well as navigate the world of trademarks, it is important to know what these are and how they can be utilised, so that video game and software developers can effectively protect their rights, as well as fully commercialise their creations.